-Disneyland Resort in Anaheim is the home of the original Disney theme park, and Disney California Adventure, which celebrates the varied geography and cultures of California.
+Disneyland Resort in Anaheim is the home of the original Disney® theme park and Disneyland® California Adventure, which celebrates California’s varied geography and cultures.

-Unlike the parks at Walt Disney World, these parks are right next to each other, making it possible to jump between the parks, providing guests have purchased park hopper tickets.
+Unlike the parks at Walt Disney® World, these parks are right next to each other, making it possible to jump between them, providing guests have purchased park hopper tickets.

-Situated on 75 acres of what used to be orange groves, Disneyland has seen a lot of changes since it opened back on July 17, 1955, and today is divided into eight “lands” or sections.
-Each with its own unique theme.
+Situated on 75 acres of what used to be orange groves, Disneyland® has seen many changes since it opened back on July 17, 1955, and today is divided into eight “lands” or sections.
+Each with its unique theme.

 Visitors, especially first-timers, will want to get an early start.

-A Magic Morning ticket add-on, which can be used to access Disneyland’s Main Street, Fantasyland and Tomorrowland one-hour before the park’s regular opening time.
+A Magic Morning ticket add-on can be used to access Disneyland® Main Street, Fantasyland, and Tomorrowland one hour before the park’s regular opening time.
 Most shops and dining on Main Street will be open, along with select stores and rides in Fantasyland and Tomorrowland.

 Guests staying at one of the resort’s three hotels can also take advantage of any Magic Morning by showing their room key with park admission.

-Situated in the southwest corner of the park, it is accessible from Main Street’s Central Plaza and New Orleans Square.
+Situated in the park’s southwest corner, it is accessible from Main Street’s Central Plaza and New Orleans Square.
 Because it gets crowded at night with its evening fireworks and Fantasmic performances, the morning is the best time to explore this section of the park.

 After a quick stop in Critter Country, it’s off to the north and northeast areas of the park to re-visit Fantasyland and Tomorrowland, where visitors can hit the rides they may have missed earlier in the day.

-Before the sun sets, guests will want to make their way to California Adventure, a 58-acre expansion of Disneyland that includes its own eight lands, and has 28 rides and 13 shows.
+Before the sun sets, guests will want to make their way to Disneyland California Adventure, a 58-acre expansion that includes its own eight lands and has 28 rides and 13 shows.

 For guests trying to see both parks in one single day, this part of the park is where they will want to start and end their California “adventure.”
 That’s because when the sun goes down, both parks come alive, with Disney’s nightly monumental fireworks show, Mickey’s Soundsational Parade, and Fantasmic, as well as California Adventure’s World of Color.

-With two amazing theme parks and nearby Downtown Disney with its shopping and dining, it’s suggested that visitors spend at least two days to see and experience all that Disneyland Resort has to offer.
+With two fantastic theme parks and nearby Downtown Disney with its shopping and dining, it’s suggested that visitors spend at least two days to see and experience all that Disneyland® Resort has to offer.

-If you choose one of the multi-day vacation packages you will have time to explore Orange County.
+If you choose one of the multi-day Disneyland vacation packages, you will have time to explore Orange County.
 Visitors staying in Anaheim are only a short drive to several spectacular Southern California beaches.